rapiddweller/rapiddweller-benerator-ce/docs/data_generation_concepts.md

 Data generation stops if either the limit count is reached or a component generator becomes unavailable.

-If you have problems with unexpectedly low numbers of generated entities you can set the log category com.rapiddweller.benerator.STATE to debug level as described in ???.
+If you have problems with unexpectedly low numbers of generated entities you can set the log category `com.rapiddweller.benerator.STATE` to debug level.

 ## Using Predefined Entities